htutwaiphyoe/mastering-typescript/frontend-masters/react-and-typescript/README.md

 if event handler is inline function, typescript can infer the type of the event, no need to declare

+useState is just an abstraction of a useReducer

+useReducer is light version of Redux

+use useReducer for many useState, state are depending on each other and deriving state

+reducer is just a pure javascript function which takes two arguments: state and action and returns new state based on that action

+can create useState using useReducer

+ReturnType<typeof reducer> is for figuring out type of useReducer state

+can import Dispatch type in React => React.Dispatch<> to Dispatch<>
 ## 11. Reducers with Explicit any

 In typescript, types can intercept with each others, meaning new type can be created with the combination of two other types